alexfrankenst/alexfrankenst/README.md

 - 👋 Hi, I’m @alexfrankenst
 - 👀 I’m interested in ... web development, trying out new things.
-- 🌱 I’m currently learning ... reactjs, angular
+- 🌱 I’m currently learning ... reactjs.
-- 💞️ I’m looking to collaborate on ... angular
+- 💞️ I’m looking to collaborate on ... reactjs
 - 📫 How to reach me ...

 <!---